-Following the award of a grant, the applicant will be monitored periodically by the OPED staff and other City staff to ensure compliance with the CDBG program.
+Following the award of a grant, the applicant will be monitored periodically by City staff to ensure compliance with the CDBG program.
 Therefore, the grant recipient shall agree to make company records and payroll available to the City upon request.
 The city will also schedule on-site monitoring visits and may ask to interview contractors and employees working on the project.

-The business must remain in compliance and in operation without reduction in services or hours for one (1) year from the date of contract.

-Should the business cease operations, reduce services/hours of operation, or significantly alter the improvements funded through this grant within one year of the date the contract was signed, repayment to the City of for the entire grant amount will be required.
+The business must remain in compliance and in operation for one (1) year from the date of contract.
+Should the business cease operations or significantly alter the improvements funded through this grant within one (1) year of the date the contract was signed, repayment to the City of for the entire grant amount will be required.